mvolkmann/blog/src/d3/00-article.md

 - Zooming

 Let's learn D3 by example.
-Many D3 tutorials start with a bar chart and so will we.
+Many D3 tutorials start with a bar chart and so will this one.
 But ours will include more features than typically shown in tutorials in order to introduce more D3 concepts.